oracle/pgql-lang/pages/pgql-1.5-spec.md

 # Number of Rows Per Match

-Each `MATCH` clause has an optional number of rows per match that specifies the number of rows in the output of the pattern match.
+Each `MATCH` clause has an optional number of rows per match that determines the number of rows in the output of the pattern match.
 There are three options:

  - [ONE ROW PER MATCH](#one-row-per-match) (default)
  - [ONE ROW PER VERTEX](#one-row-per-vertex)
  - [ONE ROW PER STEP](#one-row-per-step)

 The default is `ONE ROW PER MATCH`.
 This option can be used for both fixed-length and variable-length graph patterns.
-The other two options are typically used in combination with variable-length graph pattern and are less useful for fixed-length graph patterns.
+The other two options are typically used in combination with variable-length graph pattern but can be used for fixed-length graph patterns too.

-The options are placed after the optional `ON` clause, see [MatchClause](#MatchClause).
+Syntactically, the number of rows per match are placed after the optional `ON` clause, see [MatchClause](#MatchClause).

 The syntax of [RowsPerMatch](#RowsPerMatch) is: